Essential Guide to Ecommerce Email Marketing that You Should Know

 Editing the order confirmation email template inside the GetResponse Email Creator

-This feature is called Quick Transactional Emails and allows you to set up cart abandonment emails and order confirmations.
-You can also use our API-based transactional messaging service for more advanced communications.
+This feature is called Quick Transactional Emails.
+It lets you easily set up cart abandonment emails and order confirmations.
+For more advanced messages, you can also use our API-based transactional messaging service.

 4. Make your content engaging.